nus-cs2113-AY2122S2/ip/docs/README.md

 ### Finding a task: `find`

-Finds a task with the relevant keyword in the task list.
+Finds and displays tasks with the relevant keyword in the task list.

 Format: `find TASK_KEYWORD`

-Example:
+Example: `find book` finds all tasks containing the word `book`.
+* The `find` feature only supports one keyword at a time.

 ### Exiting the program: `bye`